-Racial disparities exist in encounters with King County Sheriff’s Office, but data lacking
+Racial disparities exist in encounters with King County Sheriff’s Office, but data is lacking

 The King County Sheriff’s Office collects racial data on only about 4% of its service calls, a new audit found, but when data is collected, Black people are more likely to be arrested and more likely to be subject to the use of force by officers.

-White officers in the Sheriff’s Office were more than twice as likely to use force as Black and Asian officers, says the King County Auditor’s Office report, which covers 2019 to 2021.
+White officers in the Sheriff’s Office were more than twice as likely to use force than Black and Asian officers, says the King County Auditor’s Office report, which covers 2019 to 2021.

 But in the vast majority of calls for service, sheriff’s deputies do not collect data on the race of people they interact with.
 There are several reasons for this, but the primary one is simple: The computer dispatch system that officers use to record information about calls does not have a field to note the race of people who are stopped.